HL7/smart-app-launch/fsh/ig-data/input/pages/scopes-v2-wip.md

 While the search parameter based syntax here is quite general, and could be used for any search parameter defined in FHIR, we're seeking community consensus on a small common core of search parameters for broad support.
 Initially, servers supporting SMART v2 scopes SHALL support:

-* `category=` constraints for any support resource types where `category` is a defined search parameter.
-This includes, support for category-based Observation access.
+* `category=` constraints for any supported resource types where `category` is a defined search parameter.
+This includes support for category-based Observation access.

 ### Experimental features